AkshayRam4/Flight-Data-Analysis-using-Python-and-R/README.md

 # Flight-Data-Analysis-using-Python-and-R

-Flight Data Analysis using Python and R programming languagesFlight Data Analysis using Python and R programming languages Jan 2022 - Apr 2022Jan 2022 - Apr 2022

-Associated with University of LondonAssociated with University of London The 2006 and 2007 years of the flights dataset from the Harvard dataverse was used for this project.
+The 2006 and 2007 years of the flights dataset from the Harvard dataverse was used for this project.
 Data was cleaned before conducting an in-depth analysis using the available variables.

 Data was visualised in both R and Python to answer the following research questions,